melissa-pan/berkeley-aisys-prelim/checkmate.md

 - **Suboptimal Checkpointing**: Prior checkpointing strategies are ad-hoc and suboptimal

-**Can we systematically find the optimal rematerialization policy for a given model and device?
+** Can we systematically find the optimal rematerialization policy for a given model and device?

+** How to trade-off between training time and memory requirements?